 It is unbundled from, and independent of, Vattenfall’s existing UK sales and generation business and will be headed by managing director, Stewart Dawson.

-“This is an another important step for Vattenfall in the UK which is an interesting market where we see good opportunities to further grow with our climate smart energy solutions.
+“This is an another important step for Vattenfall IDNO in the UK which is an interesting market where we see good opportunities to further grow with our climate smart energy solutions.
 This is in line with our overall strategy to become fossil free in a generation and supporting our customers in reducing their carbon footprint”, said Magnus Hall, Vattenfall’s president and CEO.

-“Vattenfall has extensive experience in operating electricity networks, including smart meters, and we are now also investing in micro grids and smart street lighting.
+“Vattenfall IDNO has extensive experience in operating electricity networks, including smart meters, and we are now also investing in micro grids and smart street lighting.
 We will use our expertise to develop the British networks business.
 Vattenfall will offer integrated and climate smart energy solutions to future customers in Great Britain”, said Annika Viklund, Vattenfall’s head of distribution.